Letters of recommendation give colleges a second opinion about your high school achievements and a sense of who you are.

 Then Zero In On Teachers and Staff Who Know You Well

 While this may be obvious, you need to select teachers who like you, have taught you recently, and have shown appreciation for your work.
 Choosing a teacher simply because he or she is your favorite, however, isn't necessarily a good idea.
 Consider teachers from different disciplines, such as English and science, who have taught you for at least a semester.
 Choose those who made thoughtful comments on your work and have noticed how much academic progress you have made.

 Give Your Recommenders Info and Materials They Need—and Plenty of Time

 - Tell them how to submit their recommendation.
 The submission method should be spelled out in the application.
-Often, your recommenders can complete and submit the forms online.
-If not, you will need to print out the forms and give them to your recommenders along with stamped envelopes addressed to the admission office.
+Most often, your recommenders will complete and submit the forms online.
+If for some reason your recommender needs to send the recommendation via regular mail, print out the forms and give them to your recommenders along with stamped envelopes addressed to the admission office.

 - Supply them with a copy of your transcript (which you can request from your counselor's office) and a short resume of your academic achievements, interests, and goals.
 Remind them of your accomplishments and progress in their classrooms.

 - Follow up a week before the letters are due to make sure they were sent.
 And don't forget to say "Thank you!"

 Admission officers have plenty of material about you already, so they usually don't want more letters than required.
 However, if there is a person who has a unique insight into your abilities, contact the admission office to see if it's okay to send an additional letter.
 It won't hurt to ask.